-If the speaker itself is not in good condition, then the other methods will not be able to help you here.
-So, when you are tired after trying out all the methods but the audio issue is not resolved then check if the speaker of the device is working or not.
-This can be checked by dialing *#0*# from your dealer and following the on-screen instructions.
+If the speaker itself is not in good condition, then the other methods will not be able to help you.
+Check if the speaker on your device is working.
+You can check this by dialing *#0*# from your dealer and following the on-screen instructions.

 Solution 6: Boot in safe mode

-If the speaker is ok then might be some third-party app is creating this audio issue on your device.
-So, boot the phone in safe mode to know this.
-Here is how to boot your Galaxy S8 into safe mode:
+If the speaker is okay, some third-party apps might create this audio issue on your device.
+So, boot the phone in safe mode to confirm this.
+Here's how to boot your Galaxy S8 in safe mode:

-- Next, press the Power button for few seconds till you notice the Samsung logo on the screen
+- Next, press the Power button for a few seconds until you notice the Samsung logo on the screen.

-- Release the power key then and hold down the Volume down button till the phone completes restarting and safe mode appears at the bottom left corner of the screen.
+- Release the power key and hold down the Volume down button until the phone completely restarts and safe mode appears in the bottom left corner of the screen.

-If the audio issue is not noticed in safe mode then a third-party app is the main culprit.
+A third-party app is the culprit if the audio issue is resolved in safe mode.
 Uninstall third-party apps one by one until the problem is solved.
 Our suggestion is to start with the apps you installed recently, right before the issue occurred.

 Solution 7: Factory reset

-So, these are the methods to resolve the Samsung Galaxy S8 audio issues.
-Try them out, but if nothing works, you should go for a replacement.
+So, these are the methods you can use to resolve the Samsung Galaxy S8 audio issues.